-As I have researched my ancestry over a number of years now I have grown to appreciate my family more.
+As I have researched my ancestry over several years now I have grown to appreciate my family more.

-They would have endured a number of sacrifices, from finding work to maybe traveling hundreds of miles to start a new life.
+They would have endured many sacrifices, from finding work to maybe traveling hundreds of miles to start a new life.

 When you begin to research your ancestry you may first be interested in tracing as many branches as you can.

 But then I wanted to know the person behind the name, dates, and places that I had collected.

-I looked at historical maps, read up on old occupations and even checked out newspaper archives.
-I started to appreciate my ancestors a whole lot more then.
+I looked at historical maps, read up on old occupations, and even checked out newspaper archives.
+Then I started to appreciate my ancestors a whole lot more then.

 I also grew to wonder how did my ancestors meet.
 But also importantly if it wasn’t for the decisions that they made in life and the encounters that occurred to them then we may not be here today.

 It’s definitely worth stopping for a moment and thinking about.

 When Did Father’s Day Start?

-Today we owe the spread of this global holiday thanks to America where it really began to take off in the early 1900s.
-But there is evidence that it did in fact begin much earlier than this.
+Today we owe the spread of this global holiday thanks to America where it began to take off in the early 1900s.
+But there is evidence that it did begin much earlier than this.

 A young Babylonian boy named Elmesu 4,000 years ago carved a Father’s Day message on a clay card.
-On this card he wished his father good health and a long life.
+On this card, he wished his father good health and long life.